FelipeBudinich/fun.voyage/content/Notes/Walter Benjamin.md

 > For the first time in the process of pictorial reproduction, photography freed the hand of the most important artistic functions which henceforth devolved only upon the eye looking into a lens.
 > Since the eye perceives more swiftly than the hand can draw, the process of pictorial reproduction was accelerated so enormously that it could keep pace with speech.
 A film operator shooting a scene in the studio captures the images at the speed of an actor’s speech.

 Wouldn’t use the word “devolved,” though—the term implies a loss that feels overstated.
-It risks undermining Benjamin’s position against “creative genius” by reducing art to craft. [^4]
+It risks undermining Benjamin’s position against “creative genius” by equating art to craft. [^4]

 > These convergent endeavors made predictable a situation which Paul Valéry pointed up in this sentence: “Just as water, gas, and electricity are brought into our houses from far off to satisfy our needs in response to a minimal effort, so we shall be supplied with visual or auditory images, which will appear and disappear at a simple movement of the hand, hardly more than a sign.” (op. cit., p.
 226)